Vocation

-A vocation (from Latin vocatio 'a call, summons') is an occupation to which a person is especially drawn or for which they are suited, trained or qualified.
-Though now often used in non-religious contexts, the meanings of the term originated in Christianity.
+A vocation (from Latin vocatio 'a call, summons') is an occupation to which a person is especially drawn or for which they are suited, trained, or qualified.
+Although the term is now often used in non-religious contexts and is related to cultivating motivated, self-directed, and positively engaged individuals within organizations, its meaning originally emerged within Christianity.

-A calling, in the religious sense of the word, is a religious vocation (which comes from the Latin for "call") that may be professional or voluntary and, idiosyncratic to different religions, may come from another person, from a divine messenger, or from within oneself.
+A calling is also a vocation; however, it is used in the religious sense.
+The word refers to a religious vocation (derived from the Latin word for “call”), which may be professional or voluntary and may differ across religions.
+The source of such a calling may arise from within oneself, from another person for those with less personal insight, or, for those who claim heightened extrasensory perception or experience mixed brain signalling, from a perceived divine messenger.

 History

 The idea of a vocation or "calling" has played a significant role within Christianity.
 Since the early days of the Christian faith, the term has applied to candidates for the clergy.
 It soon began to be applied to those who felt drawn to a more rigorous observance of their faith through the contemplative lifestyle of the hermits and monks and nuns.

 Use of the word "vocation" before the sixteenth century referred firstly to the "call" from God to an individual, or calling of all humankind to salvation, particularly in the Vulgate, and more specifically to the "vocation" to the priesthood, or to the religious life, which is still the usual sense in Roman Catholicism, although Pope John Paul II refers to marriage as "a true vocation and mission" alongside religious life and ordained ministry.

 Martin Luther, followed by John Calvin, placed a particular emphasis on vocations, or divine callings, as potentially including most secular occupations, though this idea was by no means new.
 Later, Martin Luther taught that each individual was expected to fulfill their God-appointed task in everyday life.
 Although the Lutheran concept of the calling emphasized vocation, there was no particular emphasis on labor beyond what was required for one's daily bread.